alexforencich/verilog-ethernet/README.md

 UDP frame transmitter with 64 bit datapath for 10G Ethernet.

-### udp_demux_N module
+### udp_mux module

-UDP frame demuliplexer with 8 bit data width for gigabit Ethernet.
+UDP frame muliplexer with parametrizable data width and port count.
 Supports priority and round-robin arbitration.

-Can be generated with arbitrary port counts with udp_demux.py.

-### udp_demux_64_N module

-UDP frame demuliplexer with 64 bit data width for 10G Ethernet.
-Supports priority and round-robin arbitration.

-Can be generated with arbitrary port counts with udp_demux_64.py.

-### udp_mux_N module
+### xgmii_deinterleave.v

-UDP frame muliplexer with 8 bit data width for gigabit Ethernet.
-Supports priority and round-robin arbitration.

-Can be generated with arbitrary port counts with udp_mux.py.
+XGMII de-interleaver for interfacing with PHY cores that interleave the control and data lines.

-### udp_mux_64_N module
+### xgmii_interleave.v

-UDP frame muliplexer with 64 bit data width for 10G Ethernet.
-Supports priority and round-robin arbitration.

-Can be generated with arbitrary port counts with udp_mux_64.py.
+XGMII interleaver for interfacing with PHY cores that interleave the control and data lines.

 ### Common signals